AY2526S1-CS2103-F12-2/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `Devbooks` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `DevBooks` and the **Actor** is the `user`, unless specified otherwise)

 **Use case: UC01 - Add Contact**

 **MSS**

-1. Devbooks prompts for command
+1. DevBooks prompts for command
 2. User input add command with required contact information
-3. Devbooks saves contact and show success message
+3. DevBooks saves contact and show success message
-4. Devbooks shows the updated contact list
+4. DevBooks shows the updated contact list

     Use case ends.